Eggs are one of the most versatile foods, but have you ever wondered about what part of the egg anatomy makes eggshells different colors?

 The blue egg shells come from a pigment called oocyanin, which is a byproduct of bile.
 Some researchers believe that this byproduct was triggered by an infection long ago.

-Now this is where it gets exciting.
+Now, this is where it gets exciting.
 This next photo shows a white egg from my Brown Leghorn.
-The photo next to it is from my Marans (a chocolate-brown egg layer).
+The photo next to it is from my Marans [chocolate-brown egg layer].
 Even with that rich, dark brown coloring, the interior is white.

 Want to test this theory out on your own eggs?
-It’s a fun experiment for kids and grownups.
-After cracking your egg, slowly peel away the membrane inside.
+It’s a fun experiment on egg anatomy for kids and grownups.
+After cracking your egg, slowly peel away the shell membrane inside.
 Rinse the egg interior thoroughly with warm water and allow it to dry.

-For even more fun, try rubbing away the pigment on the outside of the egg with your finger, a wet cloth, an eraser or some fine-grit sandpaper.
-See if you can get the shell back to its base color.
+For even more fun, try rubbing away the pigment on the outside of the egg with your finger, a wet cloth, an eraser, or some fine-grit sandpaper.
+See if you can get the eggshell back to its base color.

 If you have wanted a particular hue in your egg basket, I’m going to let you in on the secrets of making it happen.
 Next week we’ve got: The Science of Creating Egg Color.